jerakia/jerakia/doc/getting_started.md

       notify { $servers: }
     }

-Now we should be able to use Jacaranda transparently from Puppet
+Now we should be able to use Jerakia transparently from Puppet

     # puppet -e 'include ntp'
     Notice: /Stage[main]/Ntp/Notify[ntp0.fake.com]/message: defined 'message' as 'ntp0.fake.com'